SparklingFun/cf-worker-gateway/README.md

 ### deprecated

-> __Warning: These middlewares may effect your worker performance, please use CAREFULLY.__
+> __Warning: These middlewares may effect your worker performance, obviously in async middleware mode, please use CAREFULLY.__

 #### faviconByBase64